2-day introduction course

 The course will include a practical design element to train you in observation, mapping, and designing a forest garden, and will look at example designs.
 If you have an ongoing or planned project which involves creating a forest garden, the course will offer some opportunity for discussion, so do bring along your maps and plans.

-Read the full course info here, including venue, fees and times.
+Read the full course information here, including venue, fees and times.

 Your teacher Nenya Milne is an Edinburgh-based Permaculture designer, teacher and gardener with a special interest in Forest Gardening and unusual edible plants.
 Nenya has been practising Permaculture and Forest Gardening since 2010, and teaching since 2015.
 You can see her work on her website perennis.weebly.com.